alch-1/fyp-klee-automation/README.md

 # Final Year Cybersecurity Project
 Final year Cybersecurity project for SMU's Information Systems course

+For more details, please refer to the final report and/or presentation slides

 # Project Outline
 We are to build a python tool that automates the instrumenting of a batch of programs provided by DARPA.
 Our tool then makes use of KLEE to perform symbolic execution on a batch of programs to generate a set of test cases which allows